DarioAriel/omicron-project/README.md

 + chai
 + lolex

+## To install the required dependencies (you need NODE.JS installed);
+1- Open a console
-to install those dependencies, if you have NODE.JS installed, open a console, navigate to your project root folder and run: npm install mocha chai lolex
+2- Navigate to your project root folder and run:
+3- npm install mocha chai lolex

 If you require a verbose option when running the code, you can set the variable debug = true Inside the memoize function within the memoizaton.js file.